What You Should Pack

 Other Helpful Information

 If a participant falls ill or experiences a minor injury while on the Institute campus, and it is a weekday between 8:00 am and 4:00 pm, Human Resources Staff (located in Fuld Hall) can be consulted.
-They will be able to explain the medical treatment options available through the University Medical Center at Princeton Plainsboro Occupational Health Office.
+They will be able to explain the medical treatment options available through the Penn Medicine Princeton Medical Care.
 Please note that the Medical Center’s hours end at 3:00 pm.

 The Medical Center does not deal with any insurance companies, so participants are advised to bring a credit card, as they will be responsible for payment at the time of services.
 The Medical Center will issue a receipt, which can be submitted to insurance companies for reimbursement from an out-of-network provider, if possible.